rage/programming-23/data/part-4/6-strings-and-lists.md

 </sample-output>

-Even though the function calls both have the right kind of arguments, the function always prints out what is stored in the global variable `name_list`.
+Even though both function calls have the right kind of argument, the function always prints out what is stored in the global variable `name_list`.

 To make matters even more muddled, remember that all code for testing your functions should be placed within the `if __name__ == "__main__":` block for the automatic tests.
 The previous example should be modified: